th3worst4/pongPy/README.md

         assuming your cd is "%YOURINSTALLEDPATH%\pongPy"
         run on cmd "python - u "pongPy\main\main.py"

+    to play the game
+        use A and D to control the upper plataform use arrow keys to control the bottom plataform

     to close the game
         you can simply click the "x" on top-right or press Esc key at any time